Valor Lending Mortgage and Loan Services

 1) Self-Employed Requirement

 Bank statement loan programs will typically require a borrower to be self-employed for a minimum of two years.
 This is verified either through appropriate business licenses and/or a letter from a tax preparer.
 In addition, if the borrower owns more than one business, typically lenders will allow using all business accounts to be used to verify income.
+Furthermore, a self-employed or 1099 employee, using a bank statement loan program, may also include W2 earnings from non-self-employed income and/or a non-self-employed co-borrower in terms of qualifying income.

 2) Bank Deposits

-Bank statement loan programs will look at either personal or business accounts, depending on which account is used as their primary income deposit account.
+Once again, bank statement loan programs review 12-24 months consecutive bank statements to determine annual income based on the gross deposits.
+No tax returns are requested or reviewed, instead, the lender will determine an average monthly total of qualifying income deposits over the appropriate period. (ex. $100,000 in deposits / 12 months = $8,333.33 gross monthly income) Bank statement loan programs will look at either personal or business accounts, depending on which account is used as their primary income deposit account.
 However, regardless of the account, only income deposits are considered in the income equation in most cases.
-All lenders have their own different caveat to their programs.
+All lenders have their own different caveats to their programs.
 That is why using a mortgage broker is essential.
 For instance, one lender may only use the net deposits discounting the withdraws from the total dollar amount deposited.
 Whereas another may take 100% deposits into the account as income.
 A mortgage broker will be able to determine the best lender option based on each individual scenario.

 (a) Business Bank Statement

 If business bank statements are used, the borrower needs at least 50% owner of the business.
 The deposits will be discounted based on the appropriate ownership percentage.
 As an example, 100,000 in deposits at 50% ownership = $50,000 in considered annual income.
-This is the case unless the business account the borrower’s 50% of business income.
+This is the case unless the business accounts for the borrower’s 50% of business income.

 In general, the lender will apply a default 50% expense ratio, meaning that 50% of deposits count as qualifying deposits (because 50% are presumed to go towards business expenses).
 If true business expenses are less than 50%, with an appropriate tax preparer letter and/or Profit & Loss statement, lenders will allow up to 95% of deposits to count as qualifying income with additional factors considered such as industry and number of employees.